Brooklands Viscount Day

 c/n 77 G-AODG

-George Stringer will talk about the BMA - British Midland Airways Viscounts.
+George Stringer talked about the BMA - British Midland Airways Viscounts.

-Romer Adams will talk about the Viscount Preservation Trust that was created in Liverpool to save the oldest
+Romer Adams talked about the Viscount Preservation Trust that was created in Liverpool to save the oldest

 surviving Viscount G-ALWF.